Education Preparation

 EDUP101G: Introduction to Exceptionalities

 This course will provide students with an overview of the special education process in today’s public schools.
-The special education process involves working effectively with school personnel and parents, and acquiring a general knowledge of various disabilities and needs of students.
-A comprehensive examination of inclusion and its effects on the classroom environment will be covered.
-This course will provide teachers and paraprofessionals with the basic knowledge to begin to successfully meet the needs of a variety of students in the classroom.
-This course requires 25 hours of field observation in a K-12 educational setting.
-This course will also provide a foundation for further courses in the area of special education. *Students will be required to complete a total of 50 hours of field observation/experience prior to graduation.
+The special education process involves working effectively with school personnel and parents, and acquiring a general knowledge of various disabilities and how to meet student needs.
+This course will provide teachers and paraprofessionals with foundational knowledge to begin to successfully meet the needs of a diverse student population.
+This course will also provide a foundation for further courses in the area of special education.
+Throughout the semester, students will be expected to spend time observing K-12 students in classrooms.*Students will be required to complete a total of 50 hours of field observation/experience prior to graduation.

 EDUP104G: Foundations of Education